Conservatives aim to defeat immigration bill by stressing economy

-Critics of the bipartisan "Gang of Eight" immigration bill are gearing up for a intense fight to defeat the bill and they plan to put the economy at the center of their strategy.
+Critics of the bipartisan "Gang of Eight" immigration bill are gearing up for an intense fight to defeat the bill and they plan to put the economy at the center of their strategy.

 The debate on Capitol Hill over the bill will kick off Friday with a hearing in the Senate Judiciary Committee.
 Conservatives held back until details of the legislation emerged and now intend to stir grassroots opposition through social media and talk radio among other lobbying efforts.